Raid on Yontan Airfield: Aftermath

 Operation Kikusui VII, another large kamikaze raid which ran in conjunction with the raid on Yontan, took place between May 23–25.
 It consisted of 387 Navy planes and 174 Army planes (of which 107 Navy planes and 61 Army planes were kamikazes).
-The achievements of this raid were quite small compared to the previous operations, with only 1 transport sunk and 1 escort aircraft carrier damaged.
+The achievements of this raid were quite small compared to the previous operations, with only one transport sunk and one escort aircraft carrier damaged.

-For his actions during the attack, 1stLt Maynard C. Kelley was posthumously awarded the Navy Cross.
+For his actions during the attack, 1st Lt Maynard C. Kelley was posthumously awarded the Navy Cross.
 Technical Sergeant Jerome Reubel from VMF(N)-542 also received the Bronze Star for his actions that evening.
 He skillfully directed fire on enemy positions and was able to kill one of the attackers while saving others in his unit from serious injury.

 The Japanese considered the Yontan Raid a success so a second large-scale "giretsu" attack was planned with the objective being American bases in the Marianas.
 The specific intent of this follow on raid was to destroy B-29 Superfortress bombers that were bombing the Japanese mainland.
 This second raid was to be much larger than the first with 60 transports and 900 commandos planned for the nights of 19–23 August 1945 (Operation Ken-gou).
 On August 15, Japan surrendered and the operation was canceled.